 Brisbane transfers ATC responsibility approaching the FIR boundary by transmitting a TOC.
 Auckland accepts ATC responsibility by responding with an AOC.

-Brisbane terminates the CPDL connection with UAL815 and transmits a FCN to Auckland to advise them that the CPDLC connection has been terminated.
+Brisbane terminates the CPDLC connection with UAL815 and transmits an FCN to Auckland to advise them that the CPDLC connection has been terminated.

-The timing of the transmission of these messages is defined in bilateral agreements between the two units.
+The timing of the transmission of these messages is defined in bilateral agreements between the two ATS units.

 Example.
 Standard coordination including FAN and FCN exchanges